wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/4-configure-microsoft-viva-insights.md

 The following system default settings apply to the employees who are included in the analysis population:

  -  **Default time zone, Working days, and Working hours**.
 These settings are used to calculate employees' collaboration hours within work hours and during after hours.
-The system defaults are applied only if the user hasn't previously personalized their settings in Outlook.<br>
+The system defaults are applied only if the user hasn't previously personalized their settings in Outlook.
  -  **Hourly Rate.** This setting is used to calculate the cost of employee time (for example, the cost of time spent in "low-quality" meetings).
-You can customize this value at aggregate levels in the organizational data file, or the Viva Insights admin can set a single number as a default.<br>
+You can customize this value at aggregate levels in the organizational data file, or the Viva Insights admin can set a single number as a default.
  -  **Reclassify external domains**.
 Viva Insights provides insights on how employees use domain information to collaborate with other employees in the company (not included in the analysis population) or with external individuals.
-The **Reclassify external domains** setting can be used to include external domains as internal collaborators.<br><br>For example, assume your company has external contractors or consultants as members of its internal teams.
-In your analysis, you'll want to treat your employees' interactions with these people as internal collaboration rather than external collaboration.
+The **Reclassify external domains** setting can be used to include external domains as internal collaborators.

+    For example, if your company has contractors or consultants as part of their internal teams, you'll want to include interactions with those people as internal as compared to external collaboration in your analysis.
 You can reclassify the consulting company's domain as internal with this setting.
 This setting for reclassifying a domain will be available after the first Microsoft 365 data extraction.

 > [!IMPORTANT]
 > You can change the system default settings at any time.
 Changes are applied after the next data refresh of the organizational data or Microsoft 365 collaboration data.
 These changes apply to data retroactively and can affect previous calculations that use historical metrics.